Kalabsha Temple – Saved From Waters Of The Mighty Lake Nasser

 Egypt has many temples that are much more famous than Kalabsha Temple, but what makes this site special is the fact that it was rescued from Lake Nasser.
+Join us for a visit to this temple and several other remarkable ancient sites with one of our classic Lake Nasser cruises.

 Egypt is famed for its countless historical sites, such as the Great Pyramids of Giza; the Sphinx, and of course an almost infinite number of famous temples.
 As is to be expected, some temples are more remarkable and more famous than others, but that’s not to say one should dismiss the idea of visiting some of the lesser known temples.
 After all, they all have something unique to offer.